digitalrightswatch/digitalrightswatch.org.au/content/blog/2021-09-03-august-2021-roundup.md

 #### **What Digital Rights Watch has been up to over the past month&#8230;**

-  * Our Chair, Lizzie O’Shea teamed up with Board Member Mark Andrejevic to reflect on the News Media Bargaining Code and how it is impacting misinformation.
+  * Our Chair, Lizzie O'Shea teamed up with Board Member Mark Andrejevic to reflect on the News Media Bargaining Code and how it is impacting misinformation.
 [Read it in Overland here][12].
   * We made a [joint submission][13] with EFA to the Productivity Commission on the Right to Repair.
 Sam then joined Erin Turner from CHOICE to discuss the Right to Repair on Diffusion Radio.
 You can listen to [part one][14] and [part two][15].
-  * Our Board Member, Lauren Kelly, wrote a piece for [the Conversation][16] exploring the impact of ‘smart supermarkets’ and e-groceries on workers, and how automation is changing labour.
+  * Our Board Member, Lauren Kelly, wrote a piece for [the Conversation][16] exploring the impact of 'smart supermarkets' and e-groceries on workers, and how automation is changing labour.
 Prefer to listen?
 [Tune into this ABC interview.][17]
-  * Lucie joined Fastmail’s new podcast, [Digital Citizen][18], to discuss privacy laws around the world, and how to speak up and demand digital rights!
+  * Lucie joined Fastmail's new podcast, [Digital Citizen][18], to discuss privacy laws around the world, and how to speak up and demand digital rights!
   * Sam spoke with [InnovationAus][19] about the South Australian Government trial of a home quarantine app which uses geolocation and facial recognition software.
 She also spoke with them about the lack of meaningful community engagement in the [eSafety consultations][20].
   * Lucie spoke with [Information Age][21] about an intergovernmental agreement to share data.
   * If you missed our event, EXHIBIT, you can read a write up in the [Advocate here][22].
 (You can also watch it back on [our YouTube Channel here][23].)